Circuit Technology Center 22 Parkridge Road

 Outline

-Approved solvents may be used to remove specific soluble type coatings on a spot basis by brushing or swabbing the local area with the controlled application of solvent until the area is free of the coating material.
+This procedure uses a solvent to remove surface coatings.
+This procedure can be used for spot or overall coating removal of conformal coatings or solder resists.
+Approved solvents may be used to remove specific soluble-type coatings on a spot basis by brushing or swabbing the local area with the controlled application of solvent until the area is free of the coating material.

 If warranted, all the soluble type coating can be removed by immersing and brushing the entire printed board or printed board assembly.
+The coating must first be identified to determine the appropriate coating removal procedure.
+Refer to procedure number 2.3.1.

 Note: Coating removal may require the use of one or more methods.

 Caution: Determine, on a module-by-module basis, the hazards to parts, etc., by short-term immersion in the removal solvents.
-If chloride-based or other harsh solvents are used, extreme care must be exercised to prevent damage to the base material, component parts, plated-through holes, and solder joints.
+If chloride-based or other harsh solvents are used, extreme care must be exercised to prevent damage to the base material, parts, plated-through holes, and solder joints.
 Some solvent coating removal methods can cause expansion or swelling of the base material, which can degrade the printed board or printed board assembly.
 Under no circumstances should these solvents be used except in a closely controlled process.
 It is recommended that the printed board or printed board assembly be inspected to ensure that no damage has occurred.

 Minimum Skill Level - Advanced